TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 ::::::{prf:proposition}
 :label: Prop:EigenValues:TriangularMatrix

-For any upper or lower triangular matrix $A$ the eigenvalues are given by the diagonal entries.
+For any upper or lower-triangular matrix $A$ the eigenvalues are given by the diagonal entries.

 Note that this includes diagonal matrices $D$.